- John Jay High School

 Beginning in Grade 10

 AP Computer Science Principles: (AP-CSP) is a rigorous course for girls and guys in 10th grade and up.
 The curriculum, "Mobile CSP" was designed with contributions from the National Science Foundation.
 This course is equivalent to a college-level survey course in computer science.
-Students learn to program using MIT App Inventor.
+Students learn to program using MIT App Inventor and Snap! by UC Berkley.
 By the end of this course, students will master: loops, conditionals, variables, functions, parameters, return values, lists, UI design, and testing strategies.
 In addition, students will be exposed to various forms of data input and output via web variables for multi-player games, file imports/exports, and web APIs.
 Coding assignments grow in complexity throughout the year.
 Students make apps that reference the major areas in computer science that are studied throughout the course: data (decimal-binary-hex conversion app), big data visualizations (government statistics portrayed in a map app), artificial intelligence ("snapchat" app), cybersecurity (Diffie-Hellman key exchange), telecommunications (HTTP/DNS app), internet and social media integrations (various apps throughout the year).
 In addition, students are encouraged to read the news and discuss computer science related ethics.

 Audience: AP-CSP is a great choice for any student who wishes to study any STEM related field in college or trade school like: Computer Science, Data Science, Business Information Systems, Accounting, Economics, Math, Engineering of any sort, Biology, Chemistry, Physics, Environmental Science, Nursing, Pre-Med, etc. Additionally, AP-CSP would be a nice complement to your plan if you wish to become an entrepreneur or study any of the communication sciences like: Journalism, Web Development, or Social Media Marketing.